wendyverdonk93/docs/content/integrations/plugins/vue-storefront/manual.md

 #### Integration to theme

-We used the default theme, below we'll sum up the changes that are necessary to completely integrate this module to your own theme if you're not using Vue Storefront default theme.
-We create a isolate components for separate the logic from VSF core.
+We use the default theme, below we will sum up the changes that are necessary to completely integrate this module to your own theme if you're not using Vue Storefront default theme.
+We create isolate components to separate the logic from VSF core.

-- Add a method to the currentPage mixin to hide header and footer when communication with MultiSafepay API is processing - add condition to show header and footer in components depending on this method
+* Add a method to the currentPage mixin to hide header and footer when communication with MultiSafepay API is processing - add condition to show header and footer in components depending on this method
-- Remove default ThankYouPage as the customer goes immediately to the MultiSafepay payment gateway to pay for the placed order.
-The customer comes back to a customized order status page.
+* Remove default ThankYouPage as the customer goes immediately to the MultiSafepay payment gateway to pay for the placed order.
+The customer arrives back to a customized order status page.

-- Add PaymentMethods component into Payment checkout component to display Multisafepay payment methods, you can do with two differents approaches:
+* Add PaymentMethods component into Payment checkout component to display Multisafepay payment methods, you can do with two differents approaches:

-1º You can copy/paste the Payment component from this module to your default theme
+1. You can copy/paste the Payment component from this module to your default theme

 Or

-2º The first one is removing the following code on Payment componet (core/blocks/Checkout/Payment.vue):
+2. The first one is removing the following code on Payment componet (core/blocks/Checkout/Payment.vue):

 ```html
 <div v-for="(method, index) in paymentMethods" :key="index" class="col-md-6">